Home / Coffee knowledge / Our ten coffee commandments. Sharp and ambitious

 1. Coffee without values is worthless.

-If we only understand the production and consumption of coffee as a mechanical act, we fail to attribute the inherent value to coffee.
-Countless hands have picked it, processed it, exported it, roasted it, packaged it, and made it available.
+If we view the production and consumption of coffee as merely a mechanical act, we fail to attribute the value inherent in it.
+Countless hands have picked, processed, exported, roasted, packaged, and provided it.
 Coffee is a product made by people.
 If we value the product, we can also appreciate the work of the people behind it.

-Coffee is a long-term project – the plant grows slowly and changes take time.
-Awareness of coffee is developing, but it takes time.
-And because we work with people, change sometimes takes time.
-It is all the more important that we shape the future today and understand our decisions as an investment for tomorrow.
-In this way, we create new perspectives together with producers.
+Coffee is a long-term project – the plant grows slowly and change takes time.
+Awareness of coffee is developing, but as we said: it takes time.
+And because we work with people, change sometimes requires patience.
+This makes it all the more important that we shape the future today and understand our decisions as an investment in tomorrow.
+This is how we create new perspectives together with producers.

-Joél turns the coffee in the parchment so that it can dry evenly.
+Joél turning the coffee in parchment so it can dry evenly.
 Apixtepec, Mexico

-Long-term coffee production is only conceivable in conjunction with high biodiversity, ample shade, and intact ecosystems.
-Coffee cannot be produced in isolation; rather, it adheres to the limits set by nature.
-There are varieties that thrive in Brazil but not at all in Nicaragua.
-Certain processing methods work consistently in one place, but not in others.
-Understanding the environment and accepting that nature dictates what is possible and what is not, guides us: what we can change – and what we should leave alone.
+Long-term coffee production is only conceivable in conjunction with high biodiversity, plenty of shade, and intact ecosystems.
+Coffee cannot be produced in isolation; it must be guided by the limits set by nature.
+There are varieties that grow well in Brazil but not at all in Nicaragua.
+Certain processing methods work consistently in one place – but not in others.
+Understanding the environment and accepting that nature dictates what is possible and what is not gives us direction: what we can influence – and what we should leave alone.

 Coffea Futurica Krisztina Guillaume 738 x 492 px 4

 Our partner farm El Arbol from above.
-The coffee trees are integrated into an existing forest.
+The coffee trees integrate into an existing forest.

 4. Relationship status: complex, but clear.

 We maintain several long-distance relationships with our production partners.
-In doing so, we always try to clarify mutual expectations early on and think ahead.
+We always try to clarify mutual expectations early on and think ahead.
 The collaboration is always context-dependent and sometimes differs significantly from other relationships.
-Like any relationship, a collaborative partnership is complex and varies at certain points, but is clear in communication.
+Like any relationship, a partnership-based collaboration is complex and sometimes varied, but clear in its communication.

 Don Roque is a founding member of the Citlal Kaffen cooperative in Mexico.